-- Charitable donations not allowed for Oregon.
+• Charitable donations not allowed for Oregon.
 Donations to a charitable organization that has received a disqualifying order from the Attorney General aren't deductible as charitable donations for Oregon tax purposes.
 Such organizations are required to provide a disclosure to a donor to acknowledge this.
 The Attorney General will publish and otherwise make publicly available information identifying the charitable organizations receiving a disqualification order.
-If you claimed a federal deduction, an addition must be made on your Oregon return for donations to such charitable organizations (ORS 317.491). - Deferred gain recognized from out-of-state disposition of property acquired in an IRC §1031 or §1033 exchange.
-See ORS 317.327 regarding the computation of the addition if gain or loss is recognized for federal tax purposes but not taken into account in the computation of Oregon taxable income.
+If you claimed a federal deduction, an addition must be made

-- Depreciation differences.
+- on your Oregon return for donations to such charitable organizations (ORS 317.491). - Deferred gain recognized from out-of-state disposition of property acquired in an IRC §1031 or §1033 exchange.
+See ORS 317.327 regarding the computation of the addition if gain or loss is recognized for federal tax purposes but not taken into account in the computation of Oregon taxable income. - Depreciation differences.
 If your Oregon depreciation isn't the same as your federal depreciation, the difference is a required modification to your Oregon return (ORS 317.301).
 Use Schedule OR-DEPR to determine the Oregon modification. - Gain or loss on the disposition of depreciable property.
 Add the difference in gain or loss on sale of business assets when your Oregon basis is less than your federal basis (ORS 317.356). - Income from sources outside the United States.
-Add income from sources outside the United States, as defined in IRC §862, not included in federal taxable income under IRC §§861 to 864 (ORS 317.625). - Interest income excluded on the federal return.
+Add income from sources outside the United States, as defined in IRC §862, not included in federal taxable income under IRC §861 to 864 (ORS 317.625). - Interest income excluded on the federal return.
 Oregon gross income includes interest on all state and municipal bonds or other interest excluded for federal tax purposes.
-Reduce the addition by any interest incurred to carry the obligations and by any expenses incurred in producing this interest income (ORS 317.309). - Listed foreign jurisdictions-income.
-Taxable income of any unitary corporation that's incorporated in a listed foreign jurisdiction (shown in Appendix C) shall be added to federal taxable income on the Oregon return if the income isn't otherwise included (ORS 317.716).
-Use the subject corporation's net income as reported on line 18, Schedule C of federal Form 5471.
-Report each subject corporation's income or loss as a separate amount on Schedule OR-ASC-CORP; don't combine amounts of multiple corporations.
+Reduce the addition by any interest incurred to carry the obligations and by any expenses incurred in producing this interest income (ORS 317.309). - Oregon excise tax and other state or foreign taxes on or measured by net income.
+Oregon excise tax may not be deducted on the Oregon return.
+Taxes of other states or foreign governments on or measured by net income or profits may not be deducted on the Oregon return.
+If you subtracted these taxes on your federal return, you must add them back on your Oregon return.
+However, the Oregon minimum tax and local taxes, such as the Multnomah County Business Income tax, are deductible, and aren't required to be added back (ORS 317.314).